Finding Shaka Zulu in the Attic

 Chapter 11: A Throne of Blood: Deploying the Tools of Tyranny

-A tyrannical sultan is better than constant anarchy.
+CHAPTER 11 25/10/04 1:03 PM Page 3 11.
+A throne of blood: deploying the tools of tyranny A tyrannical sultan is better than constant anarchy.
 (Egyptian proverb) Any excuse will serve a tyrant.
 (Aesop, Aesop’s Fables) I have almost forgot the taste of fears.
 The time has been my senses would have cooled To hear a night-shriek, and my fell of hair Would at a dismal treatise rouse and stir As life were in’t.
 I have supped full with horrors; Direness, familiar to my slaughterous thoughts, Cannot once start me.
 (William Shakespeare, Macbeth) Twixt Kings and Tyrants there’s this difference known; Kings seek their Subjects’ good: Tyrants their owne.
 (Robert Herrick, Kings and Tyrants) A tyrant … is always stirring up some war or other, in order that the people may require a leader.
 (Plato, The Republic) Where laws end, tyranny begins.
 (William Pitt the elder, speech, House of Lords) [W]e are apt to forget that the vast majority of men and women who fell under the totalitarian spell was activated by unselfish motives, ready to accept the role of martyr or executioner, as the cause demanded.
 (Arthur Koestler, The Invisible Writing) It takes two to make a murder.
 There are born victims, born to have their throats cut.
 (Aldous Huxley, Point Counterpoint) A profile of Shaka has emerged from the preceding chapters.
 He was an extraordinary individual – no question there.
 A complex man capable of feelings of affection and tenderness, he attained renown because of his brutality.
-His pride in self and nation, his rhetorical ability, and his skills at 161 CHAPTER 11 25/10/04 1:03...
+His...

 You are not authenticated to view the full text of this chapter or article.